 It first started in 1924, when Hans Berger, the German psychiatrist connected a couple of electrodes to a patient's scalp and measured a small current using a galvanometer.
 Then neurofeedback became popular in the 1960's when Joe Kamiya did alpha brain wave experiments and showed that this brain wave activity could be changed.

-Research shows neurofeedback may be a useful intervention for a range of brain-related conditions including ADHD, dyslexia, pain, aggression, anxiety, PTSD, depression, addictions, OCD, headaches, insomnia, sensory processing difficulties, working memory deficit, and brain trauma.
+Research shows neurofeedback may be a useful intervention for a range of brain-related conditions including attention problems, dyslexia, pain, aggression, anxiety, PTSD, depression, addictions, OCD, headaches, insomnia, sensory processing difficulties, working memory deficit, and brain trauma.

 First, we want to make sure NFB is right for you.
 We will conduct a clinical interview and administer tests to establish a baseline to measure your starting point in order to track progress.
 We may assign you with weekly homework assignments, such as cognitive exercises or breathing & relaxation exercises.
 We may also refer you to other professionals to make dietary or family restructuring suggestions so that you will get the most from your training experience.
 Some clients are referred to medical or naturopathic doctors in order to rule out allergies and other conditions that may hamper training progress.